typedb/typedb-docs/02-clients/java/03-java-tutorial.md

 pageTitle: Java Driver tutorial
 keywords: typedb, client, java
 longTailKeywords: typedb java client, typedb client java, client java, java client
-Summary: Tutorial for TypeDB Client Java.
+Summary: Tutorial for TypeDB Java Driver.
 ---

 # Java Driver tutorial

 ## Prerequisites

-Make sure to install the Java Driver as per [Installation](031-java-install.md) page.
+Make sure to install the Java Driver as per [Installation](02-java-install.md) page.
 The TypeDB server is also needs to be installed and running.

 ## Importing Java Driver and connecting to a server